 National Children’s Advocacy Center

 The National Children’s Advocacy Center models, promotes, and delivers excellence in child abuse response and prevention through service, education, and leadership.
-Visit its Web site to find a Child Advocacy Center near you.

 National Court Appointed Special Advocate Association